hapi-server/server-java/README.md

 that reader responses are correct.
 Readers should be allowed to be sloppy, so that boilerplate code for subsetting needn't appear in each reader.

-Last, we intent to support use with Docker containers, so that it can be set up easily at such sites.
+Last, we intend to support use with Docker containers, so that it can be set up easily at such sites.
 A war file will be the initial target and Docker container will be provided later.